sftpgo/docs/docs/tutorials/eventmanager-retention.md

 Dry-run is also useful as a periodic sanity check alongside a real retention rule: a weekly dry-run rule with output piped to a different distribution list catches configuration drift (e.g., paths added that should not be in scope) before it causes data loss.

 :information_source: Dry run is transparent to the rest of the system: no `delete` event is sent to notifier plugins (such as the eventstore plugin), no filesystem-event rules are triggered, and no archive copy is performed.
-The only output is the retention report itself, which carries a `DryRun` flag — the recommended pattern is to gate notification subjects with `{{ if .DryRun }}[DRY RUN] {{ end }}` so preview reports cannot be mistaken for real ones.
+The only output is the retention report itself, which carries a `DryRun` flag — gate notification subjects with `{{ if .DryRun }}[DRY RUN] {{ end }}` so that preview reports cannot be mistaken for real ones.

 ## Note on File Modification Time